flatpak/flatpak-docs/docs/using-flatpak.rst

 Commands behave in exactly the same way if they are run per-user rather than system-wide, but running them system-wide uses polkit to authenticate the user.
-System-wide installations of flatpak apps are stored in `/var/lib/flatpak`, whereas user installations of flatpak apps are stored in `$HOME/.local/share/flatpak`.
+Flatpak apps install to `$XDG_DATA_HOME/flatpak`.
+This is typically `$HOME/.local/share/flatpak` for user-installed apps, and `/var/lib/flatpak` for system-wide installations.
-Per-user app configurations are available under `$XDG_DATA_HOME/flatpak`.
+Per-user app configurations are available under `$HOME/.var`.
 This may or may not be followed by an app, depending on whether or not it follows the appropriate environment variables correctly.